Adityaravi8/Adityaravi8/README.md

 Hey There!
 My name is Aditya Ravi and I am studying Software Engineering at Ontario Tech University.
 I have a passion for programming and I always love to learn new things such as new programming languages and even further improve my skills on languages that I already know.
-I am currently developing my own website using react.js, HTML, and CSS.

 Feel free to reach out to me using the socials below: